-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007

 (iv) Capital disclosures

 Effective October 1, 2007, the Company adopted CICA Handbook Section 1535 Capital Disclosures.
 Section 1535 specifies the disclosure of (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such non-compliance.
 The Company has included disclosures recommended by the new Handbook section to these financial statements as described more fully below.